When you remove all the filler foods from your diet (grains, legumes and nearly everything processed), real food can get expensive.

 - Farmers markets near closing time/CSA drop off locations: Farmers markets often have discounts to clear produce before closing time (so they don't have to pack it up and transport it again) and CSA drop off locations often have extra boxes that you can purchase at your convenience, rather than a pre-paid pick-up every week or every other week.
 Check for local farmer's markets and CSA's in your area (USA only).

-- Consider Freezing and/or Canning: I am so happy to hear that people are starting to re-learn how to can their own produce and meats.
+- Consider Freezing and/or Canning: I am so happy to hear that people are starting to re-learn how to process their own produce and meats.
 It's not incredibly hard, you just need a small set of jars to get started (often canning sets are available on craigslist or found in thrift shops) and it's a great way to preserve vegetables and meats.
 One huge bonus to canning is you don't have to worry about freezer burn affecting the taste of your food 6 months from now or an electrical outage leading to mass food spoilage.

 - Cook at Home: Cooking at home will always be less expensive than eating at restaurants, plus you have leftovers to use in other recipes, for easy lunches and to freeze.